FredericoMetelo/peersim-environment/README.md

     ```
     protocol.clt.taskArrivalRate 0.01
     ```
+- **Max Possible deadline**, this parameter allows defining the maximum deadline over a base time (TODO: This time is a hardcoded value, for each task I will compute the total number of instructions it takes to finish the app and divide it by the average computing power).
+    ```
+    protocol.clt.maxDeadline 100
+    ```
 #### Task Parameters
 - **Number of Tasks**, this parameter specifies the total number of task types on the simulation.
     ```